RahulSambaraju/content-ops-starter/content/pages/index.md

         text: >
           Delighted to share that along with Dr Simon Goodman I am editor of the Routledge Handbook of Discursive Psychology & Social Justice.
-The Handbook comprises 7 sections: prejudice, migration and citizenship, politics and conflict, social movements, the climate crisis,
+The Handbook comprises 7 sections: prejudice, sexism, migration and citizenship, politics and conflict, social movements, the climate crisis, and health.
+With over 35 chapters, this mammoth and highly relevant collection will outline cutting-edge scholarship on various pressing issues in our societies from across the globe.
+Contributors will show how discursive psychological research has been used to provide significant insights into diverse issues.
+The Handbook should be out in **2026**!
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark